 A: Approval of the APL Merger proposal requires the affirmative vote of a majority of the outstanding APL common units entitled to vote thereon.
 Approval, on an advisory, non-binding basis, of the APL compensation proposal requires the affirmative vote of a majority of the outstanding APL common units entitled to vote and represented in person or by proxy at the APL special meeting.
 Abstentions will have the same effect as votes against the APL Merger proposal and the APL compensation proposal.
 Failures to vote and broker non-votes (if any) will have the same effect as votes against the APL Merger proposal and will have no effect on the APL compensation proposal.
 The vote on the APL compensation proposal is a vote separate and apart from the APL Merger proposal.
-Accordingly, you may vote to approve the APL Merger proposal and vote not to approve the APL compensation proposal is advisory in nature only, it will not be binding on APL or TRP.
+Accordingly, you may vote to approve the APL Merger proposal and vote not to approve the APL compensation proposal and vice versa.
+Because the vote on the APL compensation proposal is advisory in nature only, it will not be binding on APL or TRP.